wilsonglasser/igbinary/README.md

 File bug reports at
 https://github.com/igbinary/igbinary/issues

-The preferred ways for contributions are pull requests and email patches (in git format).
-Feel free to fork at http://github.com/igbinary/igbinary
+The preferred way to contribute is with pull requests.
+Feel free to fork this at http://github.com/igbinary/igbinary

 Utilizing in other extensions
 -----------------------------